 Teachers have a number of legal powers which include the power to search pupils without consent for a number of prohibited items.
-These include; knives and weapons; alcohol; illegal drugs and stolen items; tobacco and cigarette papers; fireworks; pornographic images; any article that the member of staff reasonably suspects has been, or is likely to be, used to commit an offence, cause personal injury or damage to property; and any item banned by the school rules that has been identified in these rules as an item that may be searched for.
+These include; knives and weapons; alcohol; illegal drugs and stolen items; tobacco and cigarette papers; fireworks; pornographic images; any article that the member of staff reasonably suspects has been, or is likely to be, used to commit an offence, cause personal injury or damage to property; and any item banned by the school rules that has been identified in this guidance Searching, screening and confiscation

-Bishop Perrin School recognises that children and young people involved in school related weapons incidents, including the alleged perpetrators, are vulnerable.
+Bishop Perrin School recognises that children and young people involved in school related weapons incidents, including the person displaying the behaviour, are vulnerable.
 The school will provide support, protection and education to develop a full understanding of the implications of carrying and using weapons.